Callum Porter

-Callum Porter (born 22 February 1999) was an Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL).
-He was recruited by the Western Bulldogs with the 74th draft pick in the 2017 AFL draft.
+Callum Porter (born 22 February 1999) is an Australian rules footballer who currently serves as the captain of the Box Hill Hawks in the Victorian Football League (VFL).
+He previously played professionally for the Western Bulldogs in the Australian Football League (AFL) after being recruited with the 74th draft pick in the 2017 draft.

+Career

-Early Football
+Early career

-Porter played for the Gippsland Power for 2 seasons in 2016 and 2017.
-He claimed the best and fairest medal at the Gippsland Power in 2017, and finished seventh in the best and fairest count for the TAC Cup that year.
-Prior to this he played junior football for the Officer Kangaroos in the South East Juniors.
+Porter began his career at the Officer Kangaroos in the South East Juniors competition.
+He played for the Gippsland Power for 2 seasons in 2016 and 2017.
+He served as vice-captain and claimed the club's best-and-fairest medal in 2017, and finished seventh in the best-and-fairest count for the TAC Cup that year.
+He also played one game for the Casey Demons during the 2017 VFL season.